-- Loop The action of doing something over and over again. - Repeat Do something again
+- Loop The action of doing something over and over again. - Repeat To do something again.

 My Robotic Friends Review

 Goal: This review will refresh the students' minds about how quickly programs for the "My Robotic Friends" activity can get intense.